Murmansk Okrug: 1931–1936

 The work on the organization of the ethnic Sami districts resumed in fall 1931.
 Even though Lovozersky District had already been designated as ethnic Sami, the 8th Plenary Session of the Committee of the North started another initiative to create an ethnic Sami district on the territory of Murmansk Okrug.
 First such proposal was presented on October 8, 1931 in Leningrad by the government of the Sami association.
 The proposal suggested the creation of two ethnic districts: Zapadno-Saamsky and Vostochno-Saamsky.
 Zapadno-Saamsky District would include the western part of Polyarny District (excluding the Rybachy Peninsula), most of Kolsko-Loparsky District (with the exception of Khibiny and the territory in the immediate vicinity of the Kola Bay), the northwestern part of Lovozersky District, and the southwestern part of Teribersky District, which would cover two-thirds of the Sami population of the okrug.
 The administrative center of the district would be in Kola, but would later be moved to Murmashi.
 Vostochno-Saamsky District would include most of Ponoysky District, the southeastern part of Teribersky District, and the eastern part of Lovozersky District, which would cover a quarter of the Sami population of the okrug.
 The administrative center of this district would be in Iokanga.

-The proposal was considered by the commission on the matters of administrative division of the Murmansk Okrug Executive Committee on May 1932.
+The proposal was considered by the commission on the matters of administrative division of the Murmansk Okrug Executive Committee in May 1932.
 The commission agreed that Vostochno-Saamsky District would need to be created, but it should be created as a merger of Ponoysky and Lovozersky Districts, which would cover 39% of the Sami population.
 The commission also suggested that the administrative center of this new district should be in Lovozero.
 The creation of Zapadno-Saamsky District was not recommended due to the fact that only 8.8% of the Sami people lived in the western parts of the okrug.
 Additionally, the commission took into consideration the rapid growth of mining industry in the Khibiny Massif and the planned expansion to the areas surrounding Lake Imandra, and recommended to create a district with mining specialization on the part of the territory of Kolsko-Loparsky District (Kukisvumchorrsky Settlement Council, Ekostrovsky Selsoviet, and the settlements of Apatity and Zasheyek), with the administrative center in Khibinogorsk.

 The Murmansk Okrug Executive Committee held several additional meetings in summer 1932.
 As a result, the redistricting proposal was amended further.
 During the June 25, 1932 meeting, the creation of Zapadno-Saamsky District was discussed again and found to be feasible.
 Tersky, Teribersky, and Polarny Districts would remain unchanged.
 During the meetings held on July 7 and 25, 1932, the new districts' composition details were further refined.
 Finally, the meeting of October 3, 1932 issued the final recommendations.
 The proposed redistricting scheme was taking into consideration not only the ethnic aspect, but the economic realities as well.
 The commission found it necessary to create seven districts within the okrug: